faassen/train_reservation_kata/README.md

 Note that the server will prevent you from booking non-existent seats, as well as seats that are already reserved with another booking reference.

+Note that this is not the same as the reservation endpoint you are to implement; it doesn't create a booking reference and doesn't implement the business rules.
+But you can use it in your implementation to make the reservation.

 ### Reset endpoint